What’s in the kit?

 - 1x hard plastic casing to return your sample in

 What does my antibody test result mean?

-An overall result of “Negative” means that any IgM or IgG antibodies to SARS-CoV-2 (the virus that causes COVID-19) S1 spike protein that may have been present in your blood sample were not detected by our test.
+An overall result of “Negative” means that any IgM or IgG antibodies to the SARS-CoV-2 S1 spike protein were not detected by our test.
 This could be because:

-- You’ve been infected, but your immune system has produced antibodies that do not bind to the SARS-CoV-2 S1 spike protein in our test
+- You have been infected but your immune system has produced antibodies that do not bind to the S1 spike protein in our test

 Further test details: